 Here are a few common calligraphy problems we all seem to struggle with.
 I know that learning calligraphy is a slow and intensive process.
 Please be patient with yourself, make sure you’re taking breaks, and ask for help.
-If there’s something getting to you that isn’t answered here, let me know.

 The Nib Won’t Cooperate